qiongsiwu/PolybenchOMP/README.md

 ### Known Limitations ###
  - Running on Windows is neither tested nor supported.
  - Target offloading is not supported on macOS.
+ - cmake may fail on when running for the first time on macOS.
+Rerun should solve the problem.